kjhealy/kieranhealy.hugo/content/blog/apple-mobility-data.markdown

 {{% figure src="/files/misc/apple_raw_tall.png" alt="" caption="Selected cities only.
 Touch or click to zoom." %}}

 Look at all those transit peaks on February 17th.
 What's going on here?
-At this point, it might useful to take a look at the residual or remainder component of the series rather than looking at the raw data, so we can see if something interesting is happening.
+At this point, we could take a look at the residual or remainder component of the series rather than looking at the raw data, so we can see if something interesting is happening.

 {{< highlight r >}}
 resids <- apple_mobility %>%